Forgot Password

 Day 5

 Keep your camera close by as we continue to observe blue sheep grazing serenely over impossible mountain ridges, with golden eagles soaring overhead in the crystal mountain air.
-The valley gradually opens up as we approach Phu Gaon and offers stunning views of rugged Himlung Himal (7,126m / 23,379ft) sparkling on the horizon.
+The valley gradually opens up as we approach Phu Gaon (Phu Village) and offers stunning views of rugged Himlung Himal (7,126m / 23,379ft) sparkling on the horizon.
 Arriving in Phu Gaon is traveling back in time – this remote Tibetan village with its medieval landscape, rock-hewn houses, and twisted cobblestone streets is hand in glove with the unforgiving mountain landscape.
 This evening, you’ll be camping in the shadow of the historic Tashi Lhakhang Monastery, one of the area’s holiest religious sites.

 Day 6